LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 # Balancing Three-Phase Power: A Learning Journey for AV Technicians

+**Top 3 Takeaways:**

+1. **Unbalanced loads aren't just inefficient—they're dangerous.** In a worst-case scenario where the neutral connection fails, unbalanced loads can cause neutral point shift, potentially surging voltage from 120V up to 208V and instantly destroying connected equipment.

+2. **Use realistic power values for planning.** For amplifiers, use manufacturer-specified maximum long-term continuous current (MLTC) or 1/8 power pink noise specs—never full rated power.
+For LEDs, use maximum draw.
+For video, use operating specs.
+And distribute band-limited devices (subs vs. tops) across all three phases to account for frequency-dependent power fluctuations.

+3. **The middle market needs better tools.** Small shows can rely on mental math, large shows use Vectorworks, but medium-sized productions need documented power plans integrated into their existing workflow—not separate systems requiring duplicate data entry.
+For higher-stakes productions, real-time monitoring should be standard practice, not a luxury.

 > It blows my mind that we haven't blown a breaker mid-show...
 I've been waiting for something to happen.

 That's a quote from my friend Marcus (not his real name), a master electrician with years of experience in live event production.
 He's really good at his job.
 He can calculate loads in his head, distribute equipment across three-phase power on the fly, and has successfully powered and lit hundreds of shows.
 But he's also acutely aware that he's improvising critical safety decisions under time pressure, without formal planning documents.